-Is your business energy bill complicated?
+Is your business utility bill complicated?
 Or are you just overwhelmed by the amount of information and detail it contains?

-Ofgem has implemented a set of new rules and regulations that obliges energy suppliers to input all essential information needed to a utility bill for both domestic and business customers.
-That includes the contract that you’re currently on, the Unit Rate and Standing Charge, and other important factors.
+Ofgem has implemented a new rule that pushes energy suppliers to input all essential information needed to a utility bill.

 The Overall Amount You Have Consumed